Alberta’s spectacular Dinosaur Provincial Park was an early-designated World Heritage Site in 1979. Travel Alberta

 Israel’s World Heritage List

 Seven new Israeli archaeological sites have been added to UNESCO’s list, bringing the total number to 10 in that country.
-Israel’s three earlier World Heritage Sites are Masada (2001) (see aerial photo below), the Old City of Acre (2001), and the more contemporary architecturally-significant “White City” of Tel Aviv (2003).
+Israel’s three earlier World Heritage Sites are Masada (2001) (see aerial photo), the Old City of Acre (2001), and the more contemporary architecturally-significant “White City” of Tel Aviv (2003).

 Three of the newly-designated sites are archaeological tells, prehistoric mounds that conceal layers of ancient settlement dating back to biblical times or earlier.
 The sites have yielded many treasures and shed light on the history of the different nations that inhabited the Land of Israel, particularly the kingdoms of Judah and Israel.
 Megiddo and Hazor were protected by enormous fortress walls with impressive gates, castles, temples, storage rooms, stables and water cisterns.